BEST Smoked Pork Loin (Traeger Pork Loin Recipe)

 - Low and Slow: We are letting the meat cook at a nice low temp to not only get it nice and smokey, but to ensure it doesn’t get too dry.

-- Fat side up: If your pork loin comes with fat on it, cook that side up so the fat can render during cooking and baste the meat naturally.
+- Fat side up: If the pork loin comes with fat on it, cook that side up so the fat can render during cooking and baste the meat naturally.

 - Don’t Overcook: This is SO important, especially with a pork loin which isn’t naturally very fatty.
-In fact, a lot of pork loins come without any fat to speak of.
-When fat is cooked, it renders and essentially bastes the meat automatically.
-For pork loin, it doesn’t get basted naturally because of this lack of fat.
-So, watching the internal temp closely and taking it off the heat when it is a few degrees below 145 (Which is the temp at which is it fully cooked) is important so that it can continue cooking as it rests.
+So, watching the internal temp closely and taking it off the heat when it is a few degrees below 145 (the temp at which is it fully cooked) is important, so that it can continue cooking as it rests.
 While it rests the internal temp will continue to rise as much as 5 degrees.
-So I usually take if off around 142 or so.
-Then, after it rests, it reaches fully cooked.
+So I usually take if off around 142 degrees F or so.
+Then, after it rests, it’s ready to eat.

 - Let rest: this part is so important.
 The internal temp continues to rise during this time AND the juices redistribute after cooking.